dpengineering/softdev-training/Exercises/LinuxCommandLine.md

 Allows you to run commands as a superuser, or as someone with all available permissions.
 For instance, `sudo ls` will run ls as a superuser.
 Can save you if things break, though installs with sudo can also break things further.
 It'll prompt you for a user password where no text will appear when you type -- don't be alarmed!
 If you type in your password and hit enter it'll work as intended.

 ### Conclusion
 Congrats on finishing the first page of the DPEA softdev training!
 Hopefully it was somewhat of an enjoyable experience, and you gained familiarity with using the terminal.
-Though this may seem tedious, the terminal is exceptionally useful in almost all STEM fields, as many are incoorparating computing within them, so it definitely is a good thing to learn about regardless of your future profession.
+Though this may seem tedious, the terminal is exceptionally useful in almost all STEM fields, as many are incorporating computing within them, so it definitely is a good thing to learn about regardless of your future profession.
 It also makes troubleshooting things at the DPEA a lot easier :)